tahmid011242/Creating-a-calculator-with-C-programming/README.md

 Sample Output:
 calculation list:

-Addition

-Subtraction

-Multiplication

-Division
+1.Addition
+2.Subtraction
+3.Multiplication
+4.Division
+5.exit
-Enter your choice: _
+Enter your choice:
 Contributing:
 You can fork this repository and improve the calculator.
 Pull requests are welcome.